gwct/bonsai/README.md

 ## Installation

 Simply download the program and run it.
-You may want to add the Referee folder to your $PATH variable for ease of use.
+You may want to add the bonsai folder to your $PATH variable for ease of use.
 ### The only dependency is Python 3+

 ## Usage